37dev/django-docker-ssl/README.md

 You will need to run the postgres daemon to use django in development, but if you want to use the postgres docker container, start it with `make build` then `docker start postgres`.
-You will need to set the container host into the development environament which you can get by usin the `make postgres-ip` command.
+You will need to set the container host into the development environament which you can get by using the `make postgres-ip` command.

 In development mode, you **will not** be able to run nginx, unless you have all your modem ports forwarded.